crisperdue/crisperdue.github.io/MathtoysDesign.md

 - Church's simple type theory
 - Minimal, Peter Andrews version with only type schemas
+- Otherwise no schemas, just variables
+- Function and predicate variables
 - Hilbert-style deduction
 - Support definitions as abbreviations
 - Also definitions justified by existence